 Why septic systems fail

 Most septic systems fail because of inappropriate design or poor maintenance.
-Some soil-based systems (with a leach or drain field) are installed at sites with inadequate or inappropriate soils, excessive slopes, or high ground water tables.
-These conditions can cause hydraulic failures and water resource contamination.
+Some soil-based systems (those with a drain field) are installed at sites with inadequate or inappropriate soils, excessive slopes, or high ground water tables.
+These conditions can cause hydraulic failures and contamination of nearby water sources.

 Whom to contact if you have problems with your septic system

-Contact your local health department or regulatory agency.
-You can find the telephone number for your local health department in your local phone directory.
+Contact a local septic system service provider, your local health department, or onsite wastewater treatment regulatory agency.
+Find the telephone number for your local health department online or in your local phone directory.

-If sewage from your plumbing fixtures or onsite system backs up into your basement, avoid contact with the sewage and the harmful pathogens it might contain.
-Contact your local health department or regulatory agency.
+If sewage from your plumbing fixtures or onsite system backs up into your home, avoid contact with the sewage as it may contain harmful pathogens.
+Contact your local health department or regulatory agency for guidance.
 Cleanup personnel should wear protective clothing (e.g., long rubber gloves, face splash shields).

-After cleanup is complete, wash all equipment, tools, and clothing used in the cleanup and the flooded basement area thoroughly.
-Disinfect them with a mixture of 90 percent water and 10 percent household bleach.
-The area should be dried out with fans, heat lamps, or other devices and not used until it has been completely dry for at least 24 hours.
-See more information on what to do after flooding from a natural disaster event.
+After cleanup is complete, thoroughly wash all equipment, tools, and clothing used during cleaning as well as the flooded area.
+Disinfect all items or areas exposed with a mixture of 90 percent water and 10 percent household bleach.
+The area should be dried out thoroughly and not used until it has been completely dry for at least 24 hours.

 Whom to contact for information on septic systems